 Policies offered: Accidental Death, Term Life, Whole Life, No Exam, and Guaranteed Acceptance Whole Life.

-2. Ladder - best term insurance for parents
+2. Ladder - best term life insurance services provider for parents

 Life as a parent means that financial needs are constantly changing.
 Committing to even a 10-year life policy can feel as though the benefit of the policy can become irrelevant.
-Ladder allows insureds to “ladder up” their life insurance benefit whenever more coverage is needed, like a new child or house.
+Ladder allows insureds to apply to “ladder up” as life changes.

 Likewise, Insureds are able to “ladder down” their benefit whenever they have more coverage than they need and would rather spend less on premiums, like when a child moves out of the house, or a mortgage is paid off.
 With this type of flexibility offered only at Ladder, this company seems like a no-brainer for term life insurance for parents.

-Policies offered: Term life insurance with typically no medical exam for coverage up to $3 million, just health related questions are asked.
+Policies offered: Term life insurance with no medical exam for coverage up to $3 million, just health related questions are asked.

 3. Northwestern Mutual - best whole life insurance for parents